neondatabase/website/content/docs/guides/grafbase.md

 ---
-title: Use Grafbase resolvers with Neon
+title: Use Grafbase Edge Resolvers with Neon
 subtitle: Learn how to build and deploy serverless GraphQL backends with Grafbase and Neon
 enableTableOfContents: true
 isDraft: true